A pond behind some leaves that are on the ground and growing on bushes.

 By A Guy With ADD For Folks With A Lot Going On

 Who has time for a 4-inch thick book or a 25-hour course?
 I don’t.
-Maybe beginners do, this isn’t an intro, it assumes you know object-oriented PHP.
+Maybe beginners do — but this isn’t an intro — it assumes you know object-oriented PHP.
 This should take an hour or two to read.

 Parts